 - 1/3 cup warm water (not hot!)

-- 1 tsp sugar, honey or agave will also work well
+- 1 teaspoon sugar, honey or agave will also work well

 - 1 cup all purpose flour

-- 1 tbsp olive oil, plus more for brushing onto crust
+- 1 tablespoon olive oil, plus more for brushing onto crust

 - 1 medium onion, sliced